kaltura/playkit-android-vr/README.md

 Next, lets see how to use the VR Module in your application.

-There are 2 possibilites to Generate PKMeidaEntry
+There are 2 possibilities to Generate PKMediaEntry
 * Using Providers (OVP/Phoenix)
-* Creating it manualy
+* Creating it manually

-VR Module can work in 2 Modes 360 Player or Cardbord Player Mode for each mode application can cofigure the IntractionMode for each Player.
+VR Module can work in 2 Modes 360 Player or Cardboard Player Mode for each mode application can configure the InteractionMode for each Player.
 The default InteractionMode is VRInteractionMode.Touch

 ```java